K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## 4/21/2021

+    1. Onboard RTC clock now used.
+At startup if there is a USB connection, the PC Time is *supposed to be* read and is used to update the RTC time and date.
+That part is not working.
+Then the clock is read and displayed, updated every 1 second.
+If Ethernet NTP time is available and valid, it will update the clock periodically.
+Eventually other means to set the clock will be coded.
+It is easy to add a GPS if time is important without a netowrk connection.

 ## 4/20/2021

     1. Added Waterfall style 6 and made it default.
 Style 6 is a new rainbow, aka "Digipan" style using a full RGB color range.
 The other styles are closer to 1 to 3 color styles.